 CGA Integration, specialists in sound, lighting, and audio systems, has been working on the project design and installation for almost a year.
 A trusted supplier to Dorchester Collection hotels, Chris Gunton, MD of CGA, has specified EV components in almost all his designs, including the über-stylish bars and restaurants of the Dorchester Hotel in London.

-Coworth Park boasts a total of nine discreet yet linkable systems, matrixed with custom cable and aerial distribution systems stretching over 90 m back to central rack and processing centres.
+Coworth Park boasts a total of nine discreet yet linkable systems, matrixed with custom cable and aerial distribution systems stretching over 90 m back to central rack and processing centers.
 Four areas of the hotel complex rely heavily on background music and speech reinforcement systems, notably the public areas and event rooms in the Tower House, The Barn, the eco-luxury Spa at Coworth Park, and the main Mansion House.
 One of the jewels in the Coworth Park crown is the fine-dining restaurant, John Campbell at Coworth Park.

-With the emphasis firmly on audio excellence the CGA Integration team prioritised the audio processing, using EV NetMax N8000 devices to combine local and shared inputs, and distribute the sound via EVID eight- and four-inch two-way ceiling systems.
+With the emphasis firmly on audio excellence the CGA Integration team prioritized the audio processing, using EV NetMax N8000 devices to combine local and shared inputs, and distribute the sound via EVID eight- and four-inch two-way ceiling systems.
 EV’s dedicated ceiling speaker calculator was a useful tool.
 Audio can be merged across the six principal rooms for flexibility and to handle larger events, so it takes three Netmax units to handle the main house systems.

 For small-sized events and business functions, Coworth Park has the Tower House, a dedicated private events room.
-Providing the flexibility to match all the demands of creative event designers, CGA has designed another NetMax-controlled sound system, powered by an EV CPS 8.5 amplifier, using EV S-40 ultra-compact, two-way, 5.25“ short-throw cabinets finished in a custom colour to match the décor.
+Providing the flexibility to match all the demands of creative event designers, CGA has designed another NetMax-controlled sound system, powered by an EV CPS 8.5 amplifier, using EV S-40 ultra-compact, two-way, 5.25“ short-throw cabinets finished in a custom color to match the décor.